Edmonton-Public-Library/MARCer/Readme.md

 The following variables are currently recognized.
 ```
 debug - boolean (true or false)
-output_modified_only - boolean (true or false), otherwise all records will be written to file if requested.
-See Writing files.
+output_modified_only - boolean (true or false), true will output a record if it modified or matches a filter (see filter), otherwise all records will be written to file.
+strict - boolean (true or false), if set true MARCer ignores minor errors, some records will fail to appear in output.
+If false, an exception is thrown and the MARCer will stop.
+A warning will always be issued.
 ```